 Even though the Supreme Court sided with the Church on school choice, Protestant America still viewed Catholics with deep suspicion.
-In 1928 Al Smith became the first Catholic nominated for the presidency but he lost the election, at least in part, because of his Catholic Faith.
-In one case, Smith was accused of imposing his Catholic morality on the public because of his opposition to alcohol prohibition, a stance that drew heavy backlash from tee totaling Protestant moralists.
+In 1928, Al Smith became the first Catholic nominated for the presidency, but he lost the election, at least in part, because of his Catholic faith.
+In one case, Smith was accused of imposing his Catholic morality on the public because of his opposition to alcohol prohibition, a stance that drew heavy backlash from teetotaling Protestant moralists.

-It would be more than thirty years before another Catholic ran for president, and Protestants opposition remained fierce.
+It would be more than thirty years before another Catholic ran for president, and Protestant opposition remained fierce.
 The famous evangelist Billy Graham convened a group of his fellow Protestants in Montreux, Switzerland, in order to devise a plan to halt the momentum of John F. Kennedy’s campaign.

 I am not the Catholic candidate for president.
 I am the Democratic Party’s candidate for president who happens also to be a Catholic.
 I do not speak for my church on public matters, and the Church does not speak for me.
 Whatever issue may come before me as president—on birth control, divorce, censorship, gambling, or any other subject—I will make my decision in accordance with these views, in accordance with what my conscience tells me to be the national interest, and without regard to outside religious pressures or dictates.
 And no power or threat of punishment could cause me to decide otherwise.

 So where are we today?
-According to the Gallup polling agency, in 1958 only two-thirds of Americans were willing to vote for a Catholic presidential candidate.
+According to the Gallup polling agency, in 1958, only two thirds of Americans were willing to vote for a Catholic presidential candidate.
 Today, 94 percent would do so, but that willingness often assumes that the candidate will not impose his faith on the American people.
-This includes not just the imposition of sectarian morality (like legislating mandatory Mass attendance) but the imposition of Catholic principles that all people should be able to recognize from reason alone, such as the right to life for unborn children.
+This includes not just the imposition of sectarian morality (like legislating mandatory Mass attendance), but the imposition of Catholic principles that all people should be able to recognize from reason alone, such as the right to life for unborn children.

 Do Catholics still face prejudice in American politics today?
-Probably not so long as their Catholic identity is a line in their biography or a photo opportunity of something innocuous like helping at a Catholic food bank.
+Probably not, so long as their Catholic identity is a line in their biography or a photo opportunity of something innocuous like helping at a Catholic food bank.
 But when Catholic politicians try to defend the unborn’s right to life or the natural definition of marriage, you can bet their faith will become a target for criticism.

 Art: A 1894 print by Udo Kepler shows Cardinal “Satolli” holding a crosier, sitting atop an enormous dome labeled “American Headquarters” and casting a large shadow in the shape of Pope Leo XIII across the landscape of the United States.
-Several cities, some with buildings labeled “Public Schools,” are encompassed by the shadow of the Pope, including New York City, the U.S. Capitol building, “Memphis, New Orleans, El Paso, Denver, [and] San Francisco.”
+Several cities, some with buildings labeled “Public Schools,” are encompassed by the shadow of the pope, including New York City, the U.S. Capitol building, “Memphis, New Orleans, El Paso, Denver, [and] San Francisco.”